 Often times, children with disabilities need additional support and services to help them succeed in the classroom.
 Some students with disabilities only require specialized instruction by a teacher to adapt the curriculum to that child’s needs.
 Other times, students receive specific related services to support classroom instruction.

-If you still have questions or need more information, you can email the related services team.
+If you still have questions or need more information, please email the related services team at [email protected].

 An Educational Audiologist focuses on the hearing, listening, and auditory processing challenges that may affect a student’s academic, communication, and/or social skills.
 Audiologists support students by evaluating their hearing and auditory processing ability and selecting, fitting, and maintaining appropriate amplification technology.
 Audiologists teach students, their parents, and school staff about the proper care and use of hearing devices.
 The also provide information on the educational impact of hearing loss, strategies to maximize a student’s communicative function, self-advocacy, and hearing loss prevention.

 Social workers and other mental health professionals work with children on issues they face at school, at home, in the community and elsewhere that affect their ability to participate in and benefit from their education.
 Delivered mostly by social workers, these services can include group or individual counseling, home visits, and social, emotional and behavioral assessments.

 School social workers work with teachers to analyze student behavior and functioning over time in order to develop strategies that help maximize learning in the classroom.
 These social workers also connect students and families with community resources to maximize the impact of in-school behavioral support services and are part of the Crisis Response Team, which supports students and school staff when a crisis occurs.